Fryuni/inox-tools/.changeset/swift-wolves-hug.md

 '@inox-tools/modular-station': patch
 ---

-Extends API and hooks functionality to unnoficial hooks and future hooks
+Extends API and hooks functionality to unofficial hooks and future hooks